manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

     end
 ```

-Here the first section is _Inputs_ then it is followed by the _Nonlinear Regression Model_ where we find _Hidden Layers_ subsection with N \(number of hidden layers\) fully-connected layers are stacked together.
+We can see that Graph is very similar to graph presented for the Logistic Regression.
+In addtion to the _Inputs_ then it is followed by the _Nonlinear Regression Model_ where we find _Hidden Layers_ subsection with N \(number of hidden layers\) fully-connected layers are stacked together.
 The output of this subsection is passed to the _Prediction_ node which later is used to compute `loss` and other quantities in _Metrics_ section.

 In order to perform computations on the graph, we use the same functions as in the previous example.
 However, to show how to save and restore trained models we split the training cycle into two stages.
 In addition, in this example, we used `with tf.Session() as sess:` to create a `Session` instead of `tf.InteractiveSession()`.